liviakong/Sum-Rules/docs/function_docs.md

 - nPairs (True|False): Indicates whether to return the number of amplitudes (False) or amplitude pairs (True).
 Default: nPairs: False.

 Returns:
-- The total number of amplitudes (or amplitude pairs) in the system (Real).
+- The total number of amplitudes (or amplitude pairs) in the system (Integer).

 ### labelAmps
 labelAmps[system,colName,labels] modifies system to add a column of user-defined labels to system[[\"Amplitudes\"]].